nyc-crh/site/content/gallery/elsberg-bill-signed.md

 videoTitle:
 closeRdImg:
 closeRdLink:
-eventname: New York’s state legislature ends legal segregation in schools
+eventname: New York’s state legislature ends legal segregation in schools.
 caption: This newspaper clipping describes the New York bill that ended legal segregation in schools.
 It was called the “Elsberg Bill” because it had been proposed by Senator Elsberg.
 archive_source: "*Brooklyn Daily Eagle* via newspapers.com"
 source_link: